aduros/wasm4/site/docs/tutorials/snake/creating-the-snake.md

 If you've used Go in the past, this next section won't be too surprising for you.
 You'll create a new type for the snake with the required properties.

 For this, create a new file an call it `snake.go`.
-Then fill it with th code-snippet below.
+Then fill it with the code-snippet below.

 ```go
 package main